Salsas, Pickles and Jams

 I am not one to carry a bottle of hot sauce in my bag wherever I go.
 I do have an uncle that proudly does.
 Wherever he travels, his Tabasco sauce eagerly jumps out of his bag and splashes its somewhat flavorless heat on whatever food it happens to come across.
 Yep, fancy restaurants too.

-Now I know… Mexicans have the reputation of loving to eat everything with chiles.
+Now I know, Mexicans have the reputation of loving to eat everything with chiles.
 I admit this to be true.
-As Fray Bartolomé de las Casas, Spanish priest, defender of indigenous people, and chronicler of early colonial times said in the XVI century: Without chiles, Mexicans do not consider they have eaten.
+As Fray Bartolomé de las Casas, Spanish priest, defender of indigenous people, and chronicler or early colonia times said in the XVI century chiles, Mexicans do not consider they have eaten.
 Hmmmm… the same can be said today.
-With the caveat, that it’s not just the heat that we crave.
+With the caveat that it’s not just the heat that we crave.

 Most Mexicans are picky chile eaters.
 Since we have so many varieties, and such varied and distinct ways to use and prepare them, we can exquisitely discriminate how and what we pair them with.
 We love their different flavors, textures, fragrances and personalities.
 It is like considering different kinds of fruits.
 So my uncle is more an exception than the rule.